Team-Vikasana-PU/Team-Vikasana-PU.github.io/README.md

 ## Contribution

 1. **Fork the repository:** Start by forking this repository to your GitHub account using the "Fork" button.
-Only for the **website-redesign** branch
+Make sure you un-check `copy main branch only` as we have our project initialised in **website-redesign** branch

 2. **Clone the repository:** Clone your forked repository to your local machine using the following command in your terminal: